New Song: “Snow Break” (92bpm)

 On this very snowy Santa Fe morning and with one week left until the 2008 Winter Solstice, I’m pleased to release this new song for free under a creative commons license.
 Snow Break is a 92bpm ‘breaks’ piece based around a sampled string melody from a 1960′s Mellotron tape loop.
 (The Mellotron was the original pre-digital sampler, a massive and fiddly organ that triggered the playback of tape loops instead of tone wheels…)

 It’s been years since I’ve played around in the 90-bpm breaks range.
 Having that extra time/space between the beats makes it possible to play with wicked bass sounds and long cymbals – things that are hard to squeeze into my usual 140-175bpm range.
 This is also the first song I’ve mastered using Logic’s built-in multiband compressor and adaptive limiter (instead of an off-the-shelf mastering tool like Yamaha’s finalizer or T-racks.)
 I think the Logic plugins preserved a lot of the crispness and space that would have been muddied up by the other harder-edged mastering tools.
-What you hear below is the final (13th) mix of this song.
+This is the final (13th) mix of this song.

 Sweet.
 Need to hear it through my monitors with some low end…good job:)